SAP-samples/teched2022-AD264/README.md

-# Session ID - Session Title
+# AD264 - Boost Application Verticalization, Customization, and Composition

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session<br>
+_AD264 - Boost Application Verticalization, Customization, and Composition_.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to verticalize, customize, and compose procode applications with SAP Cloud Application Programming Model.
+Starting from a SaaS application, you use intrinsic extensibility capabilities of core data services to add verticalizations and customizations.
+You leverage toggled verticalization features as a SaaS provider, and see how to provide and prebuild extension packages as a SaaS customer, and customize the application to your needs.

 ## Requirements